vpq5kd/salesman/README.md

 Salesman is run by executing the command `./sales [-n||target value]`

 * if the `-n` flag is chosen, the program will not iterate until it hits a target value but will instead exit after one full run.
+* **Note:** with high `ncity` values the code hangs for a few seconds directly after execution.
+At this time I believe that this has something to do with the compiler loading information into memory, but I'm not entirely sure.

 Salesman is built by running the command `make` with the makefile in the github.
 Please ensure you have the appropriate dependencies installed on your machine prior to running.